v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-outcome.md

 ### Report-level settings

  View and set the following parameters on the **Settings** page.
-You will be introduced to the settings when first loading the Copilot business outcome report.
+You will be introduced to the settings when first loading the Copilot business outcome (Copilot business impact) report.
 You can also adjust the report settings as you go through the report pages through the **Settings** icon on the top-right corner of each page.

 * **Business outcome settings** – Define a threshold of favorable business outcomes for each business outcome measure included in the report.